EricFillion/CMPE-327/Documentation/Tests/R6-Buy.md

 Mocking:
 - Mock backend.get_user to return a test_user instance
-- Mock backend.get_ticket to return a the test_ticket instance
+- Mock backend.get_ticket to return a the test_user_ticket instance

 Actions:
 - Open /logout (to invalid any logged-in sessions may exist)